openheartmind/WISDOM/reports/2023-06-20_WISDOM-x-AIMOS2023-conference.md

 ### WISDOM x AIMOS2023 Conference
-AIMOS2023 was a meta-research and open science conference held at QUT in November 2023.
-Cooper hosted a discussion group to introduce OHM and invited participants to join in a new research project reviewing AIMOS2023 contributions under the WISDOM system.
-After the conference, attendees were sent a survey form inviting them to (a) nominate contributions, (b) consent to having their contributions reviewed, (c) nominate values to be reflected in the study, and (d) self-nominate as a reviewer or research team member.

-### Prototype upgrades
-We made several upgrades to the prototype, based on learnings from our OHM experiments at OHM.
-Most notably, we:
-- removed sensitive info from backend and condensed multiple sheets into a single sheet
-- developed a pre-review process to select a representative sample of diverse contributions
-- selected dimensions of interest based on popular response from the community
+[AIMOS2023](https://openheartmind.org/aimos-conference-and-collaboration/) was both our first conference presentation for OHM and our first opportunity to explore the WISDOM framework with a new community and use case: peer-reviewing contributions to the AIMOS conference itself.
+In the months that followed, the research team met online multiple times to discuss various issues, prepare the prototype, and send it out for open review (see the [project board](https://github.com/orgs/openheartmind/projects/1) for details).
+The report below is a summary of this collaborative effort.

 ## Methods & Results
 ### Materials